bsmith89/strain-corr/doc/manuscript/manuscript.md

 complete workflow, our method requires only shotgun metagenomes as input and outputs estimates of the gene content of individual strains.
-We apply this workflow to explore strains in the Human Microbiome Project 2 (HMP2) [@proctorIntegrativeHumanMicrobiome2019] and in a trial of fecal microbiota transplantation for ulcerative colitis (UCFMT) [@smithStrainresolvedAnalysisRandomized2022].
+After validating our workflow with a complex synthetic community (hCom2) [@jinCulturingComplexGut2023], we use it to explore strains in the Human Microbiome Project 2 (HMP2) [@proctorIntegrativeHumanMicrobiome2019] and in a trial of fecal microbiota transplantation for ulcerative colitis (UCFMT) [@smithStrainresolvedAnalysisRandomized2022].
-We find novel diversity not captured in existing reference databases as well as widespread variation in gene content, including functions with likely clinical relevance.
+We find novel strain diversity not captured in existing reference databases as well as widespread variation in gene content, including functions with likely clinical relevance.